vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Physics Messages/2 Collision Messages 3D.md

 ## Collision messages (3D)

-Ensure your functions are exactly as below.
+Ensure your functions use the correct **types**, **spelling**, and **capitalisation** as below.
-Types, spelling, and capitalisation matter.
-The variable `collider` can be renamed, and [access modifiers](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers) are not important.
+The variable `collision` can be renamed, and [access modifiers](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers) are not important.
+The parameters are optional if you are not using them.

 ### [`OnCollisionEnter`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnCollisionEnter.html)
 ```csharp